Ten day campervan trip around Iceland

 The 40 meters tall Gljúfrabúi is hidden behind a cliff and because of its effective ‘hiding place’ it is overlooked by most travelers, even though thousands of people visit Seljalandsfoss, less than a kilometer away.
 Those who wish to approach the waterfall run the risk of getting wet, therefore waterproof clothes are a must.
 With the open sky above, mossy walls, silver mist, and black lava, it’s definitely worth visiting.

 Stop at Skogafoss waterfall

 The terrain leading to the waterfall is flat so it is easy to walk to the base of the waterfall, as long as you’re okay with getting soaked.
 By the way, there is a legend that says that a settler named Þrasi hid a chest of gold behind Skógafoss…so you can try your luck.

-Parking lot is massive, so you can always find a spot here.
-Keep in mind that this is one of the most famours waterfalls in Iceland so there are a lot of tourists at any hour.
+The parking lot is massive, so you can always find a spot for your campervan there.
+Keep in mind that this is one of the most famous waterfalls in Iceland so there are a lot of tourists at any hour.
 You can also climb the steep staircase to the observational platform next to the waterfall and enjoy the view from above and even hike from there.

 Stop at Kvernufoss waterfall

 This is a real hidden gem, incredibly beautiful, and easy to reach.
 You might even have the waterfall all to yourself as we had.
 It is accessible by taking the steps over the fence and following the trail located at the rear of Skógar Museum, taking approximately twenty minutes.
 It is partially concealed by moss-coated cliffs of lava rock adding to its visual appeal.
 You can also walk all the way behind the waterfall and look out through its misty cascade.
 This place is without any doubt one of our favorites!

 Experience with Arkanum - ATV Quad Bike Express